+The deal costs Apple $429 million.
+It’s a massive price to pay for the failing NeXT, which already saw its hardware division crash and burn.
 The price is worth it when you consider what Apple gets as part of the deal, however: the return of Steve Jobs.

 Return of the king

 Bizarrely, Amelio apparently thought Jobs could be contained as a creative force to be wheeled out when Apple needed him, while Amelio would continue running the company.

-The NeXT step
+OpenStep: The NeXT step for Apple software